speasley/brightspace-linkternal-chrome/README.md

 # Brightspace Linkternal Chrome Extension

 ## Description
-**Brightspace Linkternal** make external links in assessment submissions open in a new tab in the [D2L Brightspace Learning Management System](https://www.d2l.com/brightspace/) UI.
+**Brightspace Linkternal** parses the [D2L Brightspace Learning Management System](https://www.d2l.com/brightspace/) DOM and adds a target attribute to external links, ensuring they will open in a new tab when clicked.

 ## Installation